 • Q:When can I expect to return to normal activities?

-General Tips for GP Appointments
+General Tips for Doctor Appointments

 • Bring a list of all your medications — including over-the-counter drugs and supplements.
 Some interactions are relevant to osteoporosis treatment.